What is a chargeback?

 New Visa rules for Card Not Present fraud disputes

-Yes, the core data elements must be collected, and there must be two transactions from the same customer that have aged beyond the issuer dispute window and were not reported as fraud >120 days.
-The two transactions and the fraud transaction must have two of the data elements matching, one of which must be the IP address or device ID/fingerprint.
+The two transactions and the fraud transaction must have two of the data elements matching, one of which must be the IP address or device ID or fingerprint.

-This information can be located under the customer profiule that was created by the customer.
+- Customer account login or ID is located under the customer profile that was created by the customer.

-This is the address you have delivered the merchandise to.
+- Delivery address is the address you delivered goods to.

-The device ID is not always accessible for all merchants, so the device fingerprint is also evidence.
-Please consult your User or Integration guide to learn how to locate the device ID or device fingerprint.
+- Device ID isn’t always accessible for all merchants, so device fingerprint is also evidence.
+Consult your User or Integration guide to learn how to locate this information.

 Where to send evidence